 We place great importance on promoting the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
 These are core to our curriculum intent and underpin all that we do.

 We track opportunities for pupils to make progress against all areas of British Values.
-The evidence of progress towards these is included in regular photo books.
+The evidence of progress towards these is identified in our regular photo books and SMSC tracking systems.

 Some of the actions we take to promote British Values in school are: